Muhammad Aamir Iqbal Shah: Political career

-He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency PP-207 (Lodhran-I) in 2002 Pakistani general election.
-He received 44,149 votes and defeated a candidate of Pakistan Peoples Party (PPP).
+He was elected to the Provincial Assembly of the Punjab as a candidate of the Pakistan Muslim League (Q) (PML-Q) from PP-207 (Lodhran-I) in the 2002 Punjab provincial election.
+He received 44,149 votes and defeated a candidate of the Pakistan Peoples Party (PPP).

-He ran for the seat of the Provincial Assembly of the Punjab as a candidate of PML-Q from Constituency PP-207 (Lodhran-I) in 2008 Pakistani general election but was unsuccessful.
-He received 22,519 votes and lost the seat to a candidate of PPP.
+He ran for the seat of the Provincial Assembly of the Punjab as a candidate of the PML-Q from PP-207 (Lodhran-I) in the 2008 Punjab provincial election but was unsuccessful.
+He received 22,519 votes and lost the seat to a candidate of the PPP.

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) from Constituency PP-207 (Lodhran-I) in 2013 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of the Pakistan Muslim League (N) (PML(N)) from PP-207 (Lodhran-I) in the 2013 Punjab provincial election.

-He was re-elected to the Provincial Assembly of Punjab as a candidate of the Pakistan Tehreek-e-Insaf from Constituency PP-224 (Lodhran-I) in the 2022 Punjab provincial by-elections.
+He was re-elected to the Provincial Assembly of Punjab as a candidate of the Pakistan Tehreek-e-Insaf (PTI) from PP-224 (Lodhran-I) in the 2022 Punjab provincial by-election.

+He is running for a seat in the Provincial Assembly from PP-224 Lodhran-I as a candidate of the PTI in the 2024 Punjab provincial election.